TKAMING/Trashy/README.md

 ## How it is in Germany
 in Germany there are yellow cans for plastic, black cans for residual waste, brown cans for organic waste and blue cans for paper waste.
+They are picked up by the garbage disposal every week.

 ## Video Demo: